-L: Progesterone lightens bleeding and can be used to stop flooding periods.
+L: It lightens bleeding and can stop flooding periods.

-M: The estrogen dominance that is so common during perimenopause can trigger a migraine, due to estrogen’s excitatory nature.
+M: Estrogen dominance, which is so common during perimenopause, can trigger a migraine due to estrogen’s excitatory nature.
 Often, progesterone cream is all you need to relieve premenstrual or menopausal migraines.

 N: Nerve health.
 Progesterone improves the integrity and function of cell membranes.
 In the brain, progesterone receptors help protect nerve tissue.

-O: Progesterone is made when you ovulate.
+O: It is made when you ovulate.
 No ovulation=very low progesterone and increased symptoms of estrogen dominance.

-Q: Because it gets into the brain, progesterone helps quiet anxiety.
+Q: Because progesterone gets into the brain, it helps quiet anxiety.

 R: Low progesterone can cause a rapid heartbeat.
-Any heart rhythm abnormalities should be checked out to make sure it’s not something serious, but supplementing progesterone may kick palpitations to the curb.
+Have any heart rhythm abnormalities checked out to make sure it’s not something serious, but supplementing progesterone may kick palpitations to the curb.

 U: Uterine protection.
-Progesterone is used to counteract the effects of estrogen therapy in women who still have a uterus.
-This decreases the risk of uterine cancer.
+Progesterone can counteract the effects of estrogen therapy in women who still have a uterus.
+This approach decreases the risk of uterine cancer.

 V: Vaginal dosing of progesterone is another alternative to oral or topical forms.
-It’s very well absorbed using this route.
+Your body absorbs it very well using this route.